Skip to main content

 Speak to admissions officers.

-Admissions officers often give the main presentation during a campus visit, so this is a rare opportunity, aside from a college fair or college visit, where a student can gain insight into the admissions process and what admissions officers are looking for in future students.
-Be thoughtful with questions and let admissions officers know you did your homework beforehand about the college.
+While they may seem intimidating,we promise that admission officers are some of the nicest folks you’ll find on campus!
+They are often alumni, former high school counselors, and passionate representatives of the universities you’re applying to.
+Admissions officers often give the main presentation during a campus visit, so this is a rare opportunity, aside from a college fair or college visit, where you can gain insight into the admissions process and what admissions officers are looking for in future students.
+Be thoughtful with your questions and let admissions officers know you did your homework beforehand about the college.
 Some sample questions include:

 Do research.